Rotating Paddle using Moving Reference Frame

 Right-click on the View Window background, double-click sim, and select Properties from the menu.
 Select the Simulation tab in the Properties Panel and set Time->Duration to 15.

-If you wanted to interrupt the flow solver, you would re-click (toggle) the Play button; the solver would then stop at the end of the current simulation time-step.
+If you wanted to interrupt the flow solver, you would re-click (toggle) the Run button; the solver would then stop at the end of the current simulation time-step.

 Let the solver complete its run.
 Note the updates of the velocity arrows, the moment monitor, and the residuals monitor as the simulation progresses.